SERVIR-Amazonia/trinidad-and-tobago-training/intro-to-radar/introduction.md

 | P    | 30.0 to 100.0   | biomass, soil moisture, penetration      |

 <img align="center" src="../images/intro-radar-images/band-penetration.png"  vspace="10" width="600">
+Surface penetration based on wavelength. *Source: SAR 101: An Introduction to Synthetic Aperture Radar, Daniel Hogan*

 **Polarization.** Radar signals are polarized and usually denoted as **horizontal (H)**, or **vertical (V)**.
 These polarizations affect the way that the signal is both transmitted and received and the physical properties of an object that are detected.
 There are four typical polarization combinations:
 * HH: horizontal transmit, horizontal receive